inverseproblem/PestoSeis/JOSSpaper/paper.md

-The functions provided in `pestoseis.ttimerays` allow the user to compute rays and traveltimes for a 2D velocity model which is discretized on a rectilinear grid constructed from the user input.
-The available functions allow the user to set up and solve simple 2D tomographic inverse problems, thus they aim at providing a guide of how travel time tomography can be performed in practice.
+The functions provided in `pestoseis.ttimerays` allow the user to compute rays and traveltimes for a 2D velocity model which is discretized on a rectilinear grid constructed from inputs provided by the user.
+The available functions allow the user to set up and solve simple 2D tomographic inverse problems and thus aims to serve as a guide for how travel time tomography can be performed in practice.

-Figure \ref{ttimes_and_rays} shows an example from the field of medical imaging with computed traveltimes, bent ray paths, and straight ray paths through a speed-of-sound model mimicking human breast tissue (e.g. [@medicalUS]).
+Figure \ref{ttimes_and_rays} shows an example from the field of medical imaging with computed traveltimes, bent ray paths, and straight ray paths through a speed-of-sound model mimicking human breast tissue (e.g. @medicalUS).
 The computed traveltimes can then be used to set up a tomographic inverse problem which may, for instance, be solved with a simple linear inversion under Gaussian assumptions (least squares approach).